It’s not just a form of art, it’s a way to translate images to consumer behavior actions, that sell your work.

 The most important is to learn from different teachers/professionals because at the end of the day, you need to understand the concept and methods to achieve the same results.

-Remember: your goal is to learn the basics so that you can move on towards specializing in a niche.
+Remember: your goal is to learn the basics so that you can move on to specializing in a niche.

 Workshop – If you need some hands-on and like to learn in a group setting a course of fundamentals can do the trick, they typically take several weeks with 1-2 days per week or several days after another.